juanludlf/ai-tutor/README.md

 When users upload a PDF to S3, they can then start a Textract job to extract text information.
 When that job completes, the user can then start a summarization job.

 The front-end application calls methods on an API Gateway, which invokes Lambda functions for processing.
 The Lambda functions use SQS queues for asynchronous handling.
 The summarization job delegates to an ECS Fargate task as it may take several minutes to run.
 Job state is captured in DynamoDB tables.

-## Clone repository

-Clone this GitHub repository into a working directory.

 ## Deploy SageMaker endpoints